mumbleskates/bilrost/README.md

 provide this, and does so with less complexity and overhead than [many other encodings](#comparisons-to-other-encodings).

-It is possible in `bilrost` to derive an extended trait, `DistinguishedMessage`, which provides a distinguished decoding mode.
+It is possible in `bilrost` to derive extended decoding traits which provide distinguished and canonical decoding.
 Decoding in distinguished mode comes with an additional canonicity check: the decoding result makes it possible to know whether the decoded message data was canonical.
 Any message type that *can* implement distinguished decoding *will* always encode in its fully canonical form; there is not an alternate encoding mode that is "more canonical".

-Formally, when a message type implements `DistinguishedMessage`, values of the message type are *bijective* to a subset of all byte strings, each of which is considered to be a canonical encoding for that message value.
-Each different possible byte string decodes in distinguished mode to a message value that is distinct from the message values decoded from every other such byte string, or will produce an error or non-canonical result when decoded in this mode.
-If a message is successfully and canonically decoded from a byte string in distinguished mode, is not modified, and is then re-encoded, it will emit the exact same byte string.
+Formally, when a message type implements distinguished decoding, values of the message type are *bijective* to a subset of all byte strings, each of which is considered to be a canonical encoding for that message value.
+Each different possible byte string canonically decodes to a message value that is distinct from the message values decoded from every other such byte string, or will produce an error or non-canonical result when decoded in this mode.
+If a message is successfully and canonically decoded from a byte string with a distinguished message decoding trait, is not modified, and is then re-encoded, it will emit the exact same byte string.

 The best proxy of this expectation of an [equivalence relation][equiv] in Rust is the [`Eq`][eq] trait, which denotes that there is an equivalence relation